guard/guard-jasmine/README.md

 ### Overwrite options when running all specs

 You may want to have different options when the spec runner runs all specs.
-You can specify the `:run_all` options as a Hash that contains any valid runner option and will overwrite the general options.
+You can specify the `:run_all` option as a Hash that contains any valid runner option and will overwrite the general options.

 ```ruby